What are Cable Glands?

 Single Compression Glands

-These glands are suitable for applications requiring moderate ingress protection and are often selected when budget constraints are a factor.
+Their manufacturing is straightforward, comprising of a threaded body, a compression nut, and a single compression seal.
+These glands are suitable for applications requiring moderate ingress protection and are often selected when there are budget constraints.

 Double Compression Glands

-Double compression glands offer a higher level of cable retention and strain relief.
-Their dual-sealing system ensures a more secure and reliable connection, reducing the risk of cable pull-out or damage.
-Due to their superior sealing capabilities, double compression glands are commonly used in industries such as oil and gas, marine, petrochemicals, mines, and other environments with high exposure to moisture or corrosive substances.
+Due to their superior sealing capabilities, double compression glands are commonly used in industries such as oil and gas, marine and petrochemicals, mines and other environments with high exposure to moisture or corrosive substances.

 Click to have a look at our wide range of Cable Glands!